A projection based approach for interactive fixed effects panel data models: Determinants of Economic Growth

 We now restrict our analysis to the subset of countries that are members of the OECD (Organisation for Economic Cooperation and Development).
-The estimation results can be found in Table \ref{table:model_oecd}.
-As for the full sample, consumption share, and government consumption share have a negative impact on the growth rates.
-But now also age dependency and population growth have a significant negative effect, whereas we find that the investment share has a positive effect.

-In contrast to standard panel models such as a country-specific fixed effects model, we are also able to estimate the latent factors and corresponding factor loadings.
-For both samples, we select $K=2$ as the number of factors, according to the procedure based on the ratio of eigenvalues.
-Figure \ref{fig:F_oecd} shows the estimated first and second latent factors of the OECD sample.
-The first factor clearly represents a risk factor for the overall market condition.
-It decreases after the bust of the dot-com bubble in $2000$ and it reaches its lowest point in the aftermath of the financial crisis in $2009$.
-For almost all $30$ OECD countries in our sample, the signs of the loading parameters associated with the first factor are negative.
-This implies that a positive-valued shock to the first factor leads to an overall increase in the GDP growth rates for nearly all OECD countries.
+See Table \ref{table:model_oecd} for the estimation results.
+Similar to the previous results, both approaches find a negative significant effect on the consumption share.
+However, our P-IFE identifies a positive effect on investment share and a negative effect on the investment price level.
+Both variables are insignificant for the PC-IFE approach.
+Moreover, PC-IFE additionally finds significant effects on the fertility rate and life expectancy.